 The project site is located south of Roy Road and northwest of the intersection of Valley Wells Road and Santa Fe Avenue.
 The site is accessed via unnamed roads.
 The site is located within the unincorporated community of Hinkley, San Bernardino County, California.
-The project site consists of a portion of Assessor's Parcel Number (APN) 0496-011-76.
-Specifically, the project site is located within section 1, township 10 north, range 4 west in the Hinkley United States Geological Survey (USGS) 7.5' topographic quadrangle.
-The center point latitude and longitude for the project site is 34.98697542, -117.24408321 (Figures 1 and 2).
+Specifically, the project site is located within section 1, township 10 north, range 4 west in the Twelve Gauge Lake United States Geological Survey (USGS) 7.5' topographic quadrangle.
+The center point latitude and longitude for the project site is 34.98486711, -117.25296931 (Figures 1 and 2).